tzaeschke/phtree-site/index.md

 Other spatial indexes (Java) can be found in the [TinSpin index library](https://github.com/tzaeschke/tinspin-indexes).

-There is also the [TinSpin](https://tinspin.org) spatial index testing framework.
+There is also the [TinSpin](http://tinspin.org) spatial index testing framework.

-## Support
-Please contact me on [Discord](https://discord.gg/GNYjyyYq) or create GitHub Issues.

 ## Documents